mvolkmann/blog/src/flutter.md

 All the options take a couple of minutes to complete the first time they are run for an app.

+After the phone is ejected, the Flutter app will stop working on the device unless it is built in "release" mode.
+To do this in Xcode:

+- Select Product ...
+Scheme ...
+Edit Scheme... which opens a dialog.
+- Click "Run" in the left nav (selected by default).
+- Select the "Info" tab (selected by default).
+- Change "Build Configuration" to "Release".
+- Click the "Close" button.
+- Attach an iPhone to the computer with a USB cable.
+- Select "iPhone" from the device drop-down in the header.
+- Click the triangle run button.
+- Wait for the project to build and copy to the iPhone.

 To run a Flutter app on an iPhone wirelessly:

 - The iPhone must be on the same WiFi network as the computer.
 - In Xcode, select Window ...
 Devices and Simulators.
 - In the dialog that is opened, select "iPhone" in the left nav.
+  (I couldn't get my device to appear!)
 - Check the "Connect vis network" checkbox.
 - In the Finder, eject the iPhone.
 - Disconnect the iPhone from the computer.